What Is ODC — Offshore Software Development Center?

 - HR manager

-An ODC is not only about developers, as you might need some additional staff for the center’s proper daily functioning.
+You might need some additional staff for the center’s proper daily functioning.

 - Office branding